Easy As Cookies

 Instructions

-• Grease and flour a 9x5-inch loaf pan.
-(Definitely flour this; my cake fell apart when I only greased the pan.)
+• Grease and flour a 9x5-inch loaf pan very well, or line it with parchment paper.
 Set aside, and preheat oven to 350F.

-• With a stand or electric mixer, cream together butter, ricotta, and sugar on medium speed for about 2 minutes, until lighter and relatively smooth.
-(Small lumps of ricotta are okay.)
+• With a stand or electric mixer, cream together butter, ricotta, and sugar on medium speed for about 2 minutes, until lighter and mostly smooth - small lumps of ricotta are normal.

-• Add eggs and vanilla, and mix on low until well combined.
+• Add eggs and vanilla one at a time, mixing on low until combined.

-• Scrape the batter into the greased and floured pan and level out the batter.
-(Fill about ⅔-3/4 full; see notes below.)
-Whack the pan against the counter a few times to help air bubbles escape.
+• Scrape the batter into the prepared pan, filling it between ⅔ and ¾ full (see Notes).
+Smooth out the batter and tap the pan against the counter a few times to release air bubbles.

 Notes